NextronSystems/analysis-cockpit-manual/usage/glossary.rst

 E.g., a Winrar used by admins as ``r.exe`` in ``C:\users\public`` for software rollout purposes is not considered a "False Positive" but a "Legitimate Anomaly".
-It is a finding which doesn’t have to be fixed in THOR’s signature set but is simply a specific situation in the analyzed environment.
+It is a finding which doesn't have to be fixed in THOR's signature set but is simply a specific situation in the analyzed environment.

 Matches that are clearly an error in THOR signatures should be